OctopusDeploy/blog/blog/2021-05/deploying-nodejs/index.md

 ![](octopus-nginx-add-binding.png)

-Click on **ADD LOCATION**;
+Click on **ADD LOCATION**:

-- Location: /
+- Location: `/`
 - Reverse Proxy: Check this box
 - Url: Enter the URL and port for Node, I bound my to a variable:

 ![](octopus-nginx-add-location.png)

 And that's it!
-Our process is complete, we're now ready to deploy.
+Our process is now complete, and we're ready to deploy.

 Once the deployment is complete, we can click on the link displayed (last part of the Post-deployment script) and see our application in action:

 ![](nodejs-bestbags.png)

 ## Conclusion
-In this post I demonstrated how to deploy a Node.js application with a MongoDB backend using Octopus Deploy.
+In this post I demonstrated how to deploy a Node.js application with a MongoDB back-end using Octopus Deploy.

 Happy deployments!